BaptisteLetulzeau/BaptisteLetulzeau/README.md

 ## Hi there 👋

-I'm a french 21yrs old developper ,pré-MSC student in Epitech, located in Montpellier/Perpignan.
+I'm a french 21yrs old developper located in Montpellier/Perpignan, pré-MSC student in Epitech.

 In constant search of knowledge...